Audioliz/ReadTheDocs/documentation_main/howtos/first_steps.rst

 3. Re-run a call analysis
 -------------------------

-If you change a question in the scorecard, and you want to re run an analysis on a call, here's how to do it:
+If you change a question in the scorecard, and you want to re run an analysis on a call, here's how to do it :

 .. video:: /_static/rerun.mp4
   :width: 640